kiwi0fruit/pandoctools/pandoctools/cli/README.md

   write-allowed only as administrator.

 Options:
+  -i, --in TEXT                Input file path for when INPUT_FILE argument
+                               wasn't provided and we read from stdin (INPUT_FILE has a priority).
   -p, --profile TEXT           Pandoctools profile name or file path (default
-                               is "Default").
+                               is in INI: "Default").
   -o, --out TEXT               Output file path like "./out/doc.html" or input
-                               file path transformation like "*.html",
+                               file path transformation like "./out/*.ipynb"
-                               "./out/*.ipynb" (default is "*.html").
-                               In
-                               --stdio mode only extension is considered:
-                               "doc.ipynb" > ".ipynb".
+                               (default is in INI: "*.*.md"). `-o "-"` switches output to stdout but doesn't override `out: x` in metadata.
+  -s, --stdout TEXT            Same as --out but write document to stdout (has
+                               a priority over --out). `-s "-"` switches output to stdout but doesn't override `out: x` in metadata.
+If switched to stdout but stdout output was empty then the profile (not Pandoctools itself) always writes output file
+                               to disc and doesn't write to stdout with the particular options.
-  -f, -r, --from, --read TEXT  Pandoc reader option (extended with custom
+  -f, -r, --from, --read TEXT  Pandoc reader option (can be extended with
-                               formats).
+                               custom formats handled in profiles).
-  -t, -w, --to, --write TEXT   Pandoc writer option (extended with custom
+  -t, -w, --to, --write TEXT   Pandoc writer option (can be extended with
-                               formats).
-  --stdio                      Read document form stdin and write to stdout in
-                               a silent mode.
-INPUT_FILE only gives a file path.
-If --stdio was set but stdout output was empty then the profile (not Pandoctools itself) always writes output file to disc and doesn't write to stdout with these options.
-  --stdin                      Same as --stdio but always writes output file
-                               to disc (suppresses --stdio).
+                               custom formats handled in profiles).
+  --yes                        Run without confirmation of the profile if it
+                               was going to happen.
   --cwd                        Use real CWD everywhere (instead of input file
                                directory as default).
-  --detailed-out               With this option when in --stdio and --stdin
+  --detailed-out               With this option when in stdout mode
-                               modes pandoctools stdout consist of yaml
+                               pandoctools stdout consist of yaml metadata
-                               metadata section ---... with 'outpath' and
-                               'output' keys that is followed by profile stdout (when --stdin or profile stdout output was empty then key 'output: None').
+                               section ---... with 'outpath' and 'output' keys that is followed by profile stdout (when not in stdout mode or profile stdout output was empty then key 'output: None').
   --debug                      Debug mode.
   --help                       Show this message and exit.
 ```